mbasaglia/Qt-Color-Widgets/gallery/README.md

 -----------
 ![ColorDialog](ColorDialog.png)

-This is a dialog analogous to QColorDialog but with a much nicer and friendlier user interface.
+This is a dialog analogous to <tt>QColorDialog</tt> but with a much nicer and friendlier user interface.
 It uses several of the other widgets.

 ColorLineEdit